rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Updated French translation (from HawK-EyE)

 v4.3.0.1
->Fixed a crash bug introduced in 4.3 with the fix for animation registration
+>Fixed a crash bug introduced in 4.3 by the fix for animation registration
 >Fixed a bug in AIDrugUsePerfFix that could cause a hang in combat
 >Fixed the extra check for friendly fire not working if the 'area_attack_mode' parameter in the AI packet is not set or set to no_pref
 >Added a fix for chem_primary_desire values in party member AI packets not being saved and reset correctly

 v4.3
 >Fixed the original engine issues with being unable to register animations in certain situations in the game
->Fixed a crash bug introduced in 4.2.9 with the fix for the 'Leave' event procedure in AddRegionProc function
+>Fixed a crash bug introduced in 4.2.9 by the fix for the 'Leave' event procedure in AddRegionProc function
 >Fixed a bug in ObjCanSeeObj_ShootThru_Fix that could cause a hang in some cases
 >Fixed the check of the ammo cost for a shot in CheckWeaponAmmoCost
 >Fixed set_critter_burst_disable script function, which now applies only to weapons with the burst attack as the secondary mode